Ajax superstar Kudus Mohammed visits National Chief Imam for blessings

 On holidays in Ghana as a result of the short break in the Dutch Eredivisie, Mohammed Kudus has taken time to pay a visit to the National Chief Imam.

-In a picture, the highly-rated attacker is spotted by His Eminence Sheikh Dr Osman Nuhu Sharubutu after presenting an Ajax jersey to the Islamic leader.
+In a picture, the highly-rated attacker is spotted by His Eminence Sheikh Dr Osmanu Nuhu Sharubutu after presenting an Ajax jersey to the Islamic leader.

 According to close sources, the rationale behind the visit is for Mohammed Kudus to ask for blessings ahead of 2021.